Scorpion Cost: Average Prices and Buying Guide

 Scorpion Purchase: Shops vs. Online Marketplaces

-It really comes down to your comfort level with hands-on inspection and the availability of your desired scorpion species in your local area.
+It comes down to your comfort level with hands-on inspection and the availability of your desired scorpion species in your local area.
 Some people feel more confident about their purchase when they’ve been able to observe and handle the scorpion beforehand, while others appreciate the convenience and variety offered by online vendors.

 Legal Considerations When Buying a Scorpion